-On September 23, 1880, on a farm near Gallatin, Tennessee, David Lang was walking across the fields of his farm.
+September 23, 1880, was just another day on a farm near Gallatin, Tennessee, when David Lang was walking across his fields.
 The area where he was walking was large and flat.
 There were no trees or stones or fences in the area.
 Lang’s wife and children were watching him from the house.
 Two men in a buggy were riding by and also watched Lang as he made his way across the field.
 Suddenly, in the view of everyone, Lang vanished in mid-step.
 One moment he was walking and the next moment he was gone.

 The first conclusion by those who had been watching him was that he had fallen down a hole in the ground.
 But searching the area showed no hole or other explanation for his disappearance.
-Once it seemed that Lang had just vanished without explanation, his wife became hysterical and had to be taken back to the house.
+Once it became obvious that Lang had just vanished without explanation, his wife became hysterical and witnesses took her back to the house.
 Neighbors joined the search but there was no sign of Lang.
-Eventually the searches were called off and Lang was left as lost.
+Eventually, the searches were called off.

 One year later, Lang’s daughter stood in the spot where Lang had vanished and called out to her father several times.
 Not getting a response, she was turning to go back to the house when she heard a faint cry for help in her father’s voice.
 She ran and got her mother who went to the spot and also heard her husband’s voice.
 They returned the following day and once again heard Lang calling for help, although the cry was fainter.
 After several days the voice was too faint to hear and it was never heard again.

 One source says that in the spot where David Lang vanished the grass grew unnaturally well, although no insects would go near it and livestock refused to graze there.
 Other sources report the exact opposite — grass never grew there but it would grow lush all around the area.